Site and Build Faster, Smarter and More Resilient Data Centers and Large Load

 • Cost predictability over time

-The most attractive data center sites aren’t just low cost today — they offer long-term price stability.
+The most attractive data center sites aren’t just low-cost today—they offer long-term price stability.
 Developers and operators need to avoid volatile zones where congestion, regulatory shifts or fuel supply disruptions could spike rates.
-As the energy mix evolves, understanding these dynamics is more complex than ever, a challenge explored in planning and powering data centers in a shifting energy landscape.
+As the energy mix evolves, understanding these dynamics is more complex than ever.
+Planning and Powering Data Centers in a Shifting Energy Landscape

 • Location-based pricing can make or break ROI

 In markets like ERCOT or PJM, power prices can vary significantly from node to node.
-Smart developers are using nodal pricing data and historical congestion analytics to pinpoint high-stability, low-cost areas before committing — an approach central to efficient siting.
+Smart developers are now using nodal pricing data and historical congestion analytics to identify high-stability, low-cost areas before committing.
+This kind of analysis is central to efficient siting.
+Efficient Data Center Siting: Smart Locations for Peak Performance

 • The energy transition is reshaping price maps

-The shift to cleaner energy is changing the supply curve and not all regions benefit equally.
-Sites with access to renewable baseload, geothermal or upcoming nuclear capacity are seeing price advantages emerge, particularly in underbuilt areas, as highlighted in siting data centers in the clean energy transition.
+The transition to cleaner energy is shifting the supply curve—and that shift isn’t evenly distributed.
+Sites with access to renewable baseload, geothermal or upcoming nuclear capacity are seeing price advantages emerge, especially in underbuilt areas.
+Siting Data Centers in the Clean Energy Transition

 • New technologies are changing what’s “affordable”